Witley: Witley Manor

 Queen Isabella, Queen to Edward II of England, surrendered it with her other lands in 1330 and it formed part of next Queen Philippa of Hainault's dower in January 1330–31.
 After an intriguing further incidence of exhortation, many years later Sir Bryan Stapilton held it for life, followed by James Fiennes, 1st Baron Saye and Sele, soldier and politician.
 He was put to death during the Kentish rebellion of Jack Cade, and the Manor passed to the King's brother Jasper Tudor (created Duke of Bedford, Earl of Pembroke); when the Wars of the Roses raged the Earl of Kent was awarded it, followed by the soon-to-be executed George Plantagenet, 1st Duke of Clarence.
 Then we see still more royal holding, with stewards Sir George Brown, Sir William Fitz William, Sir Anthony Browne and Henry VIII's server of the chamber, Thomas Jones.
 In 1551 new Baron Saye and Sele (dubious, per Malden) Edward Clinton, 1st Earl of Lincoln sold the estate to Richard Sackville (escheator) for Surrey, who made William More of Loseley steward.
 Elizabeth I had it within her powers by the time of her accession to just grant the manor, possibly due to the internal wars of religion and Sir Francis Wolley (see his daughter Hannah Woolley), to Sir George More in 1605.
 He later sold the park to Sir Edward More, and the title of the manor to Henry Bell of Rake manor.
 After this time the manor was never again held by nobility.

+The site of the house now called Witley Manor, opposite Witley Church, was sold by its owner Richard Ede to his son-in-law John Chandler in 1673.
+It was then associated for many generations onwards with the Chandler family of local clerics, including John Flutter Chandler (1762-1837), John Chandler (1806-1876), John Brownlow Chandler (died 1894) and Bishop Arthur Chandler (1859-1939).